AndreasHeger/CGATReport/doc/Tutorial1.rst

        My first bar plot.

 The :term:`report` directive is used to insert the graph into the restructured text document.
-Behind the scenes, :mod:`sphinx` will call the :mod:`SphinxReport` extension and request a barplot.
-The :mod:`SphinxReport` in turn will look for a data source :meth:``MyDataFunction`` in the module :file:``Tutorial1.py`` that should be somewhere in your :env:``PYTHONPATH` or added in :file:`conf.py`.
+Behind the scenes, sphinxreport`sphinx` will call the sphinxreport extension and request a barplot.
+The sphinxreport in turn will look for a data source :meth:``MyDataFunction`` in the module :file:``Tutorial1.py`` that should be somewhere in your :env:``PYTHONPATH` or added in :file:`conf.py`.
 The default location for these is in the :file:``python`` subdirectory under the main installation